tolitius/chazel/README.md

 `ov` here is an `old value` that is being updated.

-when the listener is added, hazelcast assigns a `uuid` to it.
+When the listener is added, hazelcast assigns a `uuid` to it.
 We'll use it a bit later.
 For now let's see how the listener works:

 ```clojure
 chazel=> (put! m 42 2)